qingkaikong/blog/2017_17_scikit-learn-1/README.md

 The material is based on my workshop at Berkeley - [Machine learning with scikit-learn](https://github.com/qingkaikong/20170628_ML_sklearn).
-I convert it here so that there will be more comments.
+I convert it here so that there will be more explanation.
 Note that, the code is written using **Python 3.6**.
 It is better to read the slides I have first, which you can find it [here](http://qingkaikong.blogspot.com/2017/06/machine-learning-12-machine-learning.html).
 You can find the notebook on [Qingkai's Github](https://github.com/qingkaikong/blog/tree/master/2017_17_scikit-learn-1).

 # Scikit-learn Basics